Skip to main content

 2

-Select the employee(s) to apply this post-tax deduction to and select Type = Miscellaneous.
+Select the employee(s) to create and apply this post-tax deduction to.
+Select the Type as Miscellaneous and click Add.

 3